 2. Avoiding Mistakes That Can Invalidate a Will

 Significant recent life changes like the birth of a child or purchasing a property can make an old will outdated.
+Changing circumstances, such as marriage, divorce, or acquiring new property, should prompt a review and update of your will to ensure it reflects your current wishes.
 Forgetting to update it can create confusion and legal issues after death.

 3. When Does a Will Become Effective?

-A will is a powerful document, and it becomes officially effective when the testator passes away.
+A will is a powerful document, and it becomes officially effective when the testator dies or after the testator’s death.
 Before that moment, your will is simply a written set of instructions.
 In your whole lifetime, you have the freedom to modify or revoke your will as your circumstances change.
 So, you can add new beneficiaries, remove old ones, or adjust how your assets can be divided.

 When the testator passes away, the will becomes their final word on how their estate should be handled.
+After someone’s death, or when an individual passes, the will must be filed with the probate court to begin the legal process.
 At this point, the legal process begins to honor their wishes.
-In most cases, the executor carries out its instructions and starts the process by filing the will with the probate court.
+In most cases, the executors are responsible for ensuring the will is filed and the estate is administered according to the testator’s wishes.

 4. The Probate Process and Will Validation